hvwaldow/git-novice-hvw/episodes/10-conflict.md

 ## Solution

 Let's try it.
-Suppose Alfredo takes a picture of its guacamole and calls it `guacamole.jpg`.
+Suppose you take a picture of the  guacamole and call it `guacamole.jpg`.

 If you do not have an image file of guacamole available, you can create a dummy binary file like this: